Dos Santos powers Mexico to eighth Gold Cup title

 (Reuters) - Mexico’s Jonathan dos Santos scored in the 73rd minute to give his side a 1-0 win over the United States in the CONCACAF Gold Cup final on Sunday.

-The victory over the defending champions in Chicago earned Mexico a record-extending eighth title at the biennial tournament, which crowns the continental champions of North America, Central America and the Caribbean.
+The victory over the defending champions at Chicago’s Soldier Field earned Mexico a record-extending eighth title at the biennial tournament, which crowns the continental champions of North America, Central America and the Caribbean.

+“This was what we came here for” said Mexico’s Andres Guardado.
+“We did it and in an unforgettable setting.
+We’re very happy.
+The whole team was spectacular.”

 Mexico took control midway through the second half and got their goal when Dos Santos received a back-heel pass from Raul Jimenez and fired home off the underside of the bar.